brews/baysparpy/docs/examples.rst

     d['age'][:5]
     d['tex86'][:5]

-We can make a "standard" prediction of sea temperature with :py:func:`predict_seatemp`:
+We can make a "standard" prediction of sea-surface temperature (SST) with :py:func:`predict_seatemp`:

 .. ipython:: python